PinataMostGrim/grimagents_cli/readme.md

 # grimagents
 **grimagents** is collection of command line applications that wrap [Unity MLAgents](https://github.com/Unity-Technologies/ml-agents) `mlagents-learn` with several quality of life improvements.
 Features include:
 - Load training arguments from a configuration file
+- Hyperparameter grid search
+- Log `mlagents-learn` output to file
+- Quickly resume the last training run
-- Optionally override loaded configuration arguments with command line arguments
+- *(Optional)* override loaded configuration values with command line arguments
-- Optionally time-stamp the training run-id
+- *(Optional)* time-stamp training run-ids
-- Optionally launch training in a new console window
+- *(Optional)* launch training in a new console window
-- Easily resume the last training run
-- Logs `mlagents-learn` output to file
-- Optionally exports trained models to another location after training finishes (for example, into a Unity project)
+- *(Optional)* export trained models to another location after training finishes (for example, into a Unity project)

 ## Requirements